allentown521/saladict-desktop-docs/vitepress/en/docs/quick-translate.md

 # Quick Text Selection Translation

-Although translating using `select text -> copy -> hotkey` is very convenient, some users prefer a more efficient method.
+Although translating using `select text -> hotkey` is very convenient, some users prefer a more efficient method.

 Therefore, Saladict also supports quick text selection translation, simplifying the operation to `select text -> quick button translation`, which is more efficient.